 1. Visit your veterinarian

 If your dog has started barking more than usual, the first thing to do is call the vet.
 A veterinarian will be able to determine if there are any underlying health issues that have caused your dog to call out for help.
 A vet can diagnose a behavioral problem or determine if the excessive dog barking is due to a medical condition.
 Worried about the cost of an unexpected vet visit?
 Pet insurance may cover some or most of these visits.
-For example, pet insurance provider Fetch now covers new behavioral issues and accompanying training if the excessive barking ends up not being related to a medical condition.

 2. Remove the cause

 If your dog is in good health and is still being vocal, they may be barking for other reasons.
 They might feel threatened by the new dog that moved in across the street, or they’re struggling with socialization following the pandemic lockdowns.
 You may need to give them more exercise by taking them on longer walks, or consider working on socialization skills by taking your pup to a doggie daycare or dog park.
 If you can modify a situation that makes them uncomfortable, like keeping them inside the house when you know the neighborhood kids will be getting off the bus, that can also curb barking.

 3. Add training and playtime